24-Hour Study Center (Forest Grove only)

-- The Archives and Special Collections Librarian, in consultation with the Library Director, will make the final determination about all exhibits.
+- The Archives and Special Collections Librarian, in consultation with the Dean of University Libraries, will make the final determination about all exhibits.

 - Exhibits may not compromise our users access to collections or services or otherwise disrupt or harm the facility, collections, or visitors.

 - The Libraries commit to presenting diverse points of view and to the principles of academic freedom.